Most Notable Books in My Library

 1. Born a Crime - Trevor Noah

 Reading this memoir was like sitting with Trevor over a cup of tea as he recounts tales of his childhood!
-It really feels like he’s having a conversation with you, and being the comedian that he is, he gets you bursting out in laughter, even in public places!
+It really feels like he’s having a conversation with you, and being the comedian that he is, he has you bursting out in laughter, even in public places!
 Embarrassing yourself.

 2. Americanah – Chimamanda Ngozi Adichie

-I’ve often heard of and even read about the sometimes icy, other times conflicted relations between Africans in America and African Americans.
+I have often heard of, and even read about the sometimes icy, other times conflicted relations between Africans in America and African Americans.
 It was even addressed on a scene in the Box Office hit, Black Panther.
 Different people have their own theories about why the two hardly seem to get along.
-In this book, Chimamanda explores this and other ways that African Americans and their complexities can be rather perplexing to an African, through the eyes of a character who is bold, intelligent and articulate without seeming condescending.

 3. Paulo Coelho – The Alchemist